Renewing British Political Theology

 Chase Side, London N14 4PS, United Kingdom

-Join us at Oak Hill College for the second ever UK Davenant Convivium Irenicum.
-Our keynote speaker will be Dr. David Shaw, Vice Principal and Lecturer in New Testament, Greek, and Biblical Theology at Oak Hill.
+Join us at Oak Hill College for the third UK Davenant Convivium Irenicum.
+Our keynote speaker will be Prof. Oliver O’Donovan, Professor Emeritus in Christian Ethics and Practical Theology at the University of Edinburgh.

 Interest in this topic is growing throughout the UK, and many are doubtless in search of other like-minded people.
 We hope also that the day will provide the opportunity for people to forge connections with others in the same pursuit.

 Keynote Address: Oliver O’Donovan

 Tea and Coffee

 Address #2: Graham Shearer: “Contemporary Politics and the Crisis of the Spiritual Sense”